carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 The twitter account that we will collect tweets from is Bergis Jules, an archivist and scholar working in digital humanities.
 He is the Community Lead for [Documenting the Now (DocNow)](https://www.docnow.io/), the project behind Twarc's development.
 To retrieve Jules' recent tweets, please run the following command in a Python Notebook:

 ~~~
-!twarc2 timeline BergisJules > bjules.jsonl
+!twarc2 timeline BergisJules > 'source-data/bjules.jsonl'
 ~~~
 {: .language-python}

 If the
 twarc configuration was successful, you will see a loading bar at the bottom of the cell.

-After the cell has completed running the line, there will be a file called "bjules.jsonl" in your file browser.
+After the cell has completed running the line, there will be a file called "bjules.jsonl" inside of `source-data` on your file browser.
 This file contains the data of tweets under the username "BergisJules".

 > ## Challenges